One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 - To release the hand gesture, begin with the thumb and then the ring finger to meet the other fingers.

-When Should We Do Surya Mudra?
+When Should You Do Surya Mudra?

 As this gesture produces heat in the body and honors the Sun, it’s best to practice Surya Mudra first thing in the morning.
-As with most mudras, it is of great importance to make the practice intentional.
+As with most yoga mudras, it is of great importance to make the practice intentional.
 Mudras are most often paired with a meditation practice or a pranayama (breathing process) exercise.

 For the best results, make sure this is a regular practice.